srmklive/laravel-paypal/README.md

 <a name="usage-paypal-params"></a>
 ## Additional PayPal API Parameters

-By default the API operations implementation utilize only a specific set of parameters.
+By default the current implementation of specific PayPal API calls utilizes only a specific set of parameters.
 However, if you wish specify any other additional parameters you may call the `addOptions` method before calling any respective API methods:

 ```php
 $options = [